 Hybrid LED lights

 Yellow and Red Lights: Two yellow and red flashes indicate that the lock could not correctly read the lock code on the keycard.

-Red and green lights flash together for 4 seconds (lock will still open): Lock’s time and date need to be updated.
+Red and green lights flash together for 4 seconds (the lock will still open): Lock’s time and date need to be updated.

 Red and yellow lights flash together for 6 seconds: The lock’s time and date must be updated.

-Green and red lights flash alternately for 4 seconds: The lock’s batteries need to be changed.
+Green and red lights flash alternately for 4 seconds: The lock’s batteries must be changed.